Classics (2022 - 2024)

 CLASS-UA 872 Prerequisite: Intermediate Latin II: Vergil (CLASS-UA 6) or equivalent.
 Offered every three years.
 4 points.

-Offering extensive readings from the prose works of Cicero, provides readings in Latin of a selection from Cicero's speeches, letters, oratorical works, and philosophical works.
-Cicero's place in the development of Latin literature is also considered, as is the social and political world of the late Republic that he inhabited.
+Extensive selections from Cicero's speeches, letters, oratorical works, and philosophical works.
+Cicero's place in the development of Latin literature is considered, as is the social and political world of the late Republic that he inhabited.

 Advanced Latin: Lyric and Elegy